upcmd/updocs-content/logs/c0105_vvvvv.md

         {
           "name": "reg",
           "cmd": {
-            "value": "hello, {{.tom}}",
             "name": "hitom",
-            "desc": "by default hitom is registered in to global context" }
+            "desc": "by default hitom is registered in to global context", "value": "hello, {{.tom}}"
+          }
         },
         {